An epic tour of China in 27 days!

 Day 3-6: Yangshuo

 On your first morning in Yangshuo you’ll have the opportunity to take part in an optional traditional Chinese cookery class and kayaking session.
 The next day, you’ll head out to the Yulong River for a bike ride in the afternoon, followed by an utterly unmissable bamboo raft river cruise.
-Over the next couple of days, you’ll have the chance to try out optional activities including: Chinese cupping therapies, deep water soloing, rock climbing, mud baths and hot springs, cormorant fishing, and kayaking.
+Over the next couple of days, you’ll have the chance to try out optional activities including: Chinese cupping therapies, rock climbing, mud baths and hot springs, cormorant fishing, and kayaking.
 On day 6 the group will head to Guilin railway station to board the train to Chengdu.
 This is quite a lengthy journey but it’s a great way to view the country and get to know your group better.

 Day 7-9: Chengdu

 On your first full day in Chengdu, you’ll meet beautiful pandas at China’s biggest Giant Pandan Breeding and Research Centre.
 You’ll then enjoy your first Mandarin lesson.
 You’ll get to learn the basics in this class and later in the programme have two more lessons before trying out what you’ve learnt on the locals!
 After the lesson, you'll then have the chance to help out at a local charitable programme if you like.
 The rest of your time here is free to explore and get involved with optional activities.
 Optional activities include: getting a massage, a trip to Leshan to see the world’s largest stone Buddha, watching the Sichuan opera, visiting the Wenshu Monastery, Mao’s Statue, People’s Park, or a trip to a traditional tea house.
-On day 9 you’ll catch a train to Xi’an.
+This afternoon, you'll hop on a train to Xi'an and arrive in the evening.

 Day 10-11: Xi’an

 Day 12: Dengfeng

 With a 7am departure, we’ll hop in a minivan to catch our bus to DengFeng, which takes around 7 hours.
-Arriving in the afternoon, we’ll pick up supplies at the local market and make our way to a local children’s centre run by the Shaolin Temple, where you’ll be able to take an optional Kung Fu lesson and watch an inspiring performance by the children.
+Arriving in the afternoon, we’ll make our way to a local children’s centre run by the Shaolin Temple, where you’ll be able to take an optional Kung Fu lesson and watch an inspiring performance by the children.
 After dinner you’ll have your second Mandarin lesson.

 Day 13: Shaolin Monastery